 There is growing recognition that individualised, person-centred support produces the best outcomes for the people who need it.
 To stay relevant and financially viable, community organisations must clearly differentiate themselves to an increasingly discerning client base – or they will inevitably lose out.

 Unfortunately, many organisations rely on traditional, out-dated methods of stakeholder engagement (particularly those solely reliant on government funding) or have never really worried about strong communication at all!
-However, community organisations need to be more competitive, outcomes focussed and financially efficient than ever before.
+However, community organisations need to be more competitive, outcomes focused and financially efficient than ever before.
 Creativity and innovation are crucial to avoid falling behind.

 Imaginative and engaging marketing practice is no longer an ‘optional extra’.
 Australian community services must remain competitive in the face of evolving service delivery requirements, increased competition from traditional and non-traditional providers, streamlined service provision and changing financial conditions.